 Also known as Coralfish, Golden Butterflyfish, Northern Butterflyfish, Rainfordi Butterfly, Rainford's Butterflyfish, Rainford's Coralfish.

-Found singly or in pairs over areas of sparse coral growth of coastal and offshore reefs.
+Found singly or in pairs, over areas of sparse coral growth, in coastal and offshore reefs.

 They feed exclusively on coral polyps.

 Juveniles found in the arms of branching corals.

 Depth - 0-15m

 Western Pacific - Great Barrier Reef and adjacent coastal areas.

 Butterflyfishes have very fine hair like teeth that enable them to pick out small organisms inaccessible to most other fish for eating.